jlewis92/DevToArticleRepo/markdown/firstPost.md

 ## First steps

-You need to create a github repo and name it something that makes sense to you.
+You need to create a GitHub repo and name it something that makes sense to you.
 For me that's DevToArticleRepo.
-On this repo I just set a simple description and use the MIT license, because it's easy to do and start as a private repo, just in case
+On this repo I just set a simple description and use the MIT licence, because it's easy to do and start as a private repo, just in case

 Once you've done this you need to pull down the repository using your favourite git tool.
 I tend to use tortoise git to start off with, then move to using vscode once it's pulled down